roeycohen/Bit-Player-Chrome-Extension/README.md

   - [ ] Save user's settings to persistance storage (subtitles size, language and etc).
   - [ ] Save user's list of watched videos so that he can choose new ones.
 - [ ] Add plugins support (Kodi style).
+- [ ] Allow user to save the downloaded video file to disk.